How to Make Collard Greens in a Slow Cooker

 Step 1: Browning the Onion and Garlic

-In preparation, remove the stems and make certain you rinse your greens and they are free of any dirt.
+In preparation, remove the stems and make certain you rinse your greens and they are free of any debris.

 Onion and Garlic for Collard Greens

-Turn your pot to the browning setting and add the butter.
-If your slow cooker does not have a browning setting you can do this step in a skillet.
+Turn your cooker to the “Brown” setting and add the butter.
+If your slow cooker does not have a browning feature you can do this step in a skillet.
 Add the onion and garlic and saute for 3 minutes or until your onion is just translucent.

 Step 2: Cooking the Collard Greens